pratzzz2432/barn_monitor/README.md

 #### Firebase Setup
 1. Create a new Firebase project in the Firebase console
-2. Enable Realtime Database
+2. Enable Authentication, Realtime Database, Cloud Messaging, and Cloud Functions
-3. Set up authentication methods (email/password for app, service accounts for sensors)
+3. Set up authentication methods (email/phone with OTP for app, service accounts for sensors)
 4. Import the database rules from `firebase/rules.json`
+5. Deploy cloud functions for alert processing

 #### ML Model Deployment
 1. Open the Google Colab notebook in `ml/gas_prediction_model.ipynb`